nissymori/mahjax/docs/mahjong-basics.md

 - [Mahjong Soul on Steam](https://store.steampowered.com/app/2739990/Mahjong_Soul/): polished client, native English interface, and a built-in tutorial.
 - [Riichi City on Steam](https://store.steampowered.com/app/1954420/RiichiCity/): another English-friendly client with ranked play.
 - [Riichi.Wiki: Playing online](https://riichi.wiki/index.php?mobileaction=toggle_view_desktop&title=Playing_online): practical English notes comparing online clients, including Tenhou, Mahjong Soul, and Riichi City.

-If your main goal is to understand the tile language first, **Mahjong Soul** or **Riichi City** are the easiest entry points.
-If your main goal is to play on a long-established competitive ladder, **Tenhou** is still important.